WAGGGS supports International Women's Day

 The World Association of Girl Guides and Girl Scouts (WAGGGS) has been the Charity of Choice for International Women's Day since 2007.

-The World Association of Girl Guides and Girl Scouts (WAGGGS) represents 10 million girls and young women in 150 countries, making it the world's largest international organisation for girls.
+The World Association of Girl Guides and Girl Scouts (WAGGGS) supports 10 million girls and young women across 152 countries, making it the world's largest international organisation dedicated to girls and young women.

-As the global umbrella organisation for Girl Guides and Girl Scouts, WAGGGS gives girls the opportunity to develop their leadership skills, speak out on issues that are important to them and take action to influence change in their communities and countries.
+As the global umbrella organisation for Girl Guides and Girl Scouts, WAGGGS gives girls the opportunity to develop the skills and knowledge that she needs to raise her voice, defend her ideas and contribute to shaping a better world.

 Whether putting an end to child marriage in Malaysia, helping refugees in Greece, or speaking out on sustainability at UN events or supporting communities following natural disaster in Australia, Girl Guides and Girl Scouts play a huge role in making change happen.

-Girl Guiding and Girl Scouting creates generations of capable, fair and daring girls.
+Girl Guiding and Girl Scouting creates generations of happy, capable and daring girls.
 WAGGGS keeps the global Movement united, thriving and growing.

 For her world

-WAGGGS' non-formal educational approach encourages girls and young women to take the lead in their own growth and development, learning to support each other through cooperation and team work and building crucial life skills.
-Its programmes cover a range of issues relevant to girls in the modern world.
+WAGGGS' non-formal educational approach encourages girls and young women to take the lead in their own development, learning to support each other through cooperation and team work while building crucial life skills.
+Its programmes cover a range of issues relevant to girls, and always encourage girls to share what they have learnt more widely.

 Snapshot of WAGGGS' projects and programmes